Hosea Williams: Family and death

 In early 1951, Williams married Juanita Terry.
 Together, Williams and Terry had eight children.
 Williams died at Piedmont Hospital in Atlanta, after a three-year battle with cancer on November 16, 2000.
 Funeral services were held at the historic Ebenezer Baptist Church, where close friend Martin Luther King Jr., was once the co-pastor.
 Williams was preceded in death by his wife three months prior and by his son Hosea II two years earlier.
 Williams is interred at Lincoln Cemetery.

 Legacy

+Williams’ first comprehensive biography, Hosea Williams: A Lifetime of Defiance and Protest, was written by Dr. Rolundus R. Rice, an educator and historian who currently serves as COO and Vice President of Student Affairs at Tuskegee University.
+Rice traces Williams's journey from a local activist in Georgia to a national leader and one of Martin Luther King Jr.'s chief lieutenants.

 Boulevard Drive in the southeastern area of Atlanta was renamed Hosea L Williams Drive shortly before Williams died.
 Hosea Williams Drive runs by the site of his former home in the East Lake neighborhood at the intersection of Hosea L. Williams Drive and East Lake Drive.
-Hosea L. Williams Papers are housed at Auburn Avenue Research Library On African American Culture and History in Atlanta.
+Hosea L. Williams Papers are housed at Auburn Avenue Research Library on African American Culture and History in Atlanta.
 His daughter Elisabeth Omilami also maintains a traveling exhibit of valuable civil rights memorabilia.
 Williams was portrayed by Wendell Pierce in the 2014 film Selma.

+Williams' granddaughter Porsha Williams stars on the Bravo reality TV series, The Real Housewives of Atlanta.